diviprog/take_home_assignment/README.md

 **Fork the repo and make incremental pushes.
 We will follow your commits.**

-MulhollandAI has taken on Reznar's Arcane Oddities, a fantasy magic item shop, as a client.
+Mulholland Technologies has taken on Reznar's Arcane Oddities, a fantasy magic item shop, as a client.
 Your job is to help Reznar organize their products so that it is easy to add new items for sale and to find patterns across the catalog.

 ---